eslint/cn.eslint.org/docs/rules/no-mixed-requires.md

 ---
-title: Rule no-mixed-requires
+title: no-mixed-requires - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Disallow Mixed Requires (no-mixed-requires)
+# disallow `require` calls to be mixed with regular variable declarations (no-mixed-requires)

-# 禁用混合的 Requires (no-mixed-requires)
+# 禁止 `require` 调用与普通变量声明混合使用 (no-mixed-requires)

 In the Node.js community it is often customary to separate initializations with calls to `require` modules from other variable declarations, sometimes also grouping them by the type of module.
 This rule helps you enforce this convention.